alac/alac.github.io/_posts/2016-04-04-objective_c_patterns.md

    You know that `Stuff` is readonly, so it's safe for a consumer of `Thing` to KVO `Stuff`'s `Junk`.

    You commit, then a co-worker decides to make `Stuff` readwrite.
-Now your code has _subtly_ broken.
+Now your code has _subtly_ broken (because you're now tracking the wrong object).

    Ex: 2